oslo 2025 Cities ending Homelessness Forum Schedule

 -

 Language: NorwegianThe established framework for substance abuse care is being challenged.
 Patients often have multiple diagnoses and mental illnesses that can be challenging to accommodate in the health care system.
-Many feel alone and isolated in the face of complex systems, and have few or no close relatives.
+Many feel alone and isolated when faced with complex systems, and have few or no close relatives.

 Session Organisers: The Salvation Army Street Hospital